Killian Colombie

-Killian Colombie (born 2 November 1995) is a French professional footballer who plays as a forward for Fjölnir in the Icelandic second tier.
+Killian Colombie (born 2 November 1995) is a French professional footballer who plays as a forward for Atlètic Club d'Escaldes in Andorra.

 Career

 Youth and college

 Colombie enrolled at Iona College in 2015 and joined the Iona Gaels men's soccer team.
 Once the Iona season began, Colombie started in all 18 games he appeared in.
 Across four seasons with Iona, Colombie played in 72 games and tallied 15 goals and six assists as a forward.
 The Paris, France native set career-best marks in his senior season with the Maroon & Gold, scoring seven goals and assisting on three more.
 His performance in his senior season garnered him recognition on the All-MAAC First Team as well as second team honors on the United Soccer Coaches NCAA Division I All-East Region Team.

 Colombie finished his Iona career ranked tied for ninth all-time in shots attempted (119) and shots on goal (48).
 He ended his career with 15 goals, six assists and three game-winning goals.
 Colombie's efforts placed him among 50 student-athletes on the initial PDL College Prospect List.
 Additionally, Colombie was eligible for the MLS Super Draft 2019 in Chicago.

 In 2018, Colombie had most recently been on trial with Hearts F.C. in Edinburgh, Scotland.
 He has also received invitation from the New York Red Bulls.
 In addition to securing a training spot with Edinburgh, Colombie has trained with the Major League Soccer programs, the New York Red Bulls and San Jose Earthquakes, during the winter.